kakila/mvpoly/README.md

 ## Status

 This is a work-in-progress.
-The implementation of dense multivariate polynomials in Octave is more-or-less complete.
-The sparse Octave code is anticipated to be feature-complete mid-2013.
+The implementation of dense multivariate polynomials in Octave and Matlab is more-or-less complete.
+The Python dense code will be next, followed by the Python sparse code.

 ### Example